Suprudo

 Another key factor for health care access in Ghana is insurance.
 Ghana’s National Health Insurance plan offers universal coverage, but few rural community members are actively enrolled.

 A common reason community members cited for not enrolling was the inconvenience and cost of traveling to the district insurance office.
-So GB Ghana supported the Ekumfi District National Health Insurance office with a motorcycle so that agents can travel directly to the communities and conduct mobile enrollments.
-During Medical Brigades, community members are educated about the benefits of health insurance, and are encouraged to enroll (or re-enroll) in the National Health Insurance Plan when the agents visit.
+So GB Ghana supported the Ekumfi District National Health Insurance office with a motorcycle so that agents could travel directly to the communities and conduct mobile enrollments.
+During Medical Brigades, community members are educated about the benefits of health insurance and are encouraged to enrol (or re-enrol) in the National Health Insurance Plan when the agents visit.

 BRIGADE INFORMATION